Overhauling the Enable Medicine Visualizer

 How can we re-organize to maximize usability and efficiency?

-It was clear from early on that a UI re-organization was an urgent need.
+It was clear from early on that a UI re-organization was urgently needed.
 Aside from most of the canvas being occluded by control panels, many of the powerful functions were not easily understood or locatable.

-Initiating tasks as simple as creating a note, a fundamental use-case for spatial biologists, were not easily understood.
+Initiating tasks as simple as creating a note (a fundamental use-case for spatial biologists) were not obvious to our users.

 2

-Redesign controls to save space and improve intuitiveness
+Redesign controls to be more intuitive and save space on the UI

 Systematically breaking down and rebuilding canvas controls

 Organizing the panels alone wasn’t going to be enough.
-Each UI control held lots of room for improvement in terms of usability and clarity.
+Each UI control held lots of room for improvement in terms of usability, compactness, and clarity.
 I evaluated each panel control in terms of purpose, priority, space, and clarity.
-From there I rebuilt as many as I could to (1) reduce the space needed and (2) make its usability as simply and clear as possible.
+From there I rebuilt as many as I could to (1) reduce the space needed and (2) improve its intuitiveness as much as possible.

 3